Thucnnguyen/LipstickWeb/README.txt

+Project: Lipstick WebApp

-This web for selling lipstick
+purpose: This website for selling lipstick